How Much Back Child Support Is A Felony In Texas

 Can I Make Partial Payments Toward My Child Support Obligation?

 Understanding the implications of back child support in Texas can be daunting, especially when it comes to the legal consequences.
-If you or someone you know is navigating this complex issue, it’s essential to grasp the nuances of child support laws and the potential repercussions of failing to meet these obligations.
+If you’re navigating this complex landscape, you might be wondering: how much back child support can lead to felony charges?
+Let’s break it down together.

 Back Child Support in Texas